top of page

 How to Read It

 If all three channels line up evenly in the highlights and shadows, your image is likely balanced.
 If the blue channel spikes higher in the highlights, the image will look cool; pulling the Gain (highlights) down on blue often restores a natural balance.
-If the red channel rises in the lows, your blacks may skew warm and muddy.

 Common mistake